 Add a note

-Select Add Note to attach a short note that other iCompleat users with access to the invoice can view from their tray.
+Go to Actions in the bottom-right, and click Notes to attach a short note that other iCompleat users with access to the invoice can view from their tray.
 This includes both past and future approvers.

 Attach a document